AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     <a class="nav-link disabled" href="#" tabindex="-1" aria-disabled="true">Disabled</a>
 </nav>
 ```
+(And once more, this code example can be found in my accompanying [nav-tabs-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples-2.html) file.)

 ## Working with flex utilities

-If you need responsive nav variations, consider using a seeries of [flexbox utilities](). <!-- link to Utilities folder / Flex --> While more verbose, these utilities offer greater customization across responsive breakpoints.
+If you need responsive nav variations, consider using a seeries of [flexbox utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Flex#flex).
+While more verbose, these utilities offer greater customization across responsive breakpoints.
 In the example below, Bootstrap's nav will be stacked on the lowest breakpoint, then adapt to a horizontal layout that fills the available width starting from the small breakpoint.
 ```
 <nav class="nav nav-pills flex-column flex-sm-row">
     <a class="flex-sm-fill text-sm-center nav-link active" aria-current="page" href="#">Active</a>